 - agreement to share information about the condition of the person you care for (with their consent)

 Carers are at a much higher risk of becoming ill themselves and your GP can help keep you fit and well by recognising the effects caring can have on your health, such as depression, stress, high blood pressure or back pain.
 Make sure you take advantage of the free NHS health checks if you are eligible for one and if not discuss any health concerns with your GP.

 Many carers are inclined to ignore symptoms because they cannot contemplate becoming ill themselves when they have caring responsibilities.
-It is important that you do look after your own health and accept the treatment you need.
-Your needs are equally as important and, ultimately, you cannot look after someone else without first looking after yourself.
+It is important that you look after your own health and accept any treatment that you need as, ultimately, you cannot look after someone else without first looking after yourself.